-This year, the Propulsion team transitioned from our previously optimized cold gas thrusters to a three-phase, double-sided linear induction motor (DSLIM).
-This method of propulsion better aligns with our vision for a full-scale Hyperloop pod.
+This year, the propulsion team transitioned from our optimized cold gas thrusters to a three phase, double-sided linear induction motor (DSLIM).
+This method of propulsion better aligns with our vision for a full scale Hyperloop pod.

-Through rigorous research and consultation with industry experts and UW faculty advisors, the Propulsion team has developed an efficient and safe system to provide a reliable driving force for the pod.
+Through rigorous research, consultation with industry experts, and UW faculty advisors, the propulsion team has developed an efficient and safe system to provide a reliable driving force for the pod.

-The Braking team's design will utilize hydraulic pressure to actuate the braking calipers this year.
-The goal of our final system design is to quickly build hydraulic pressure while minimizing fluid displacement.
+The braking team's design this year utilizes hydraulic pressure to actuate the braking calipers.
+The goal of this design is to build hydraulic pressure quickly while minimizing fluid displacement.

 The hydraulic and mechanical systems will be connected using flexible hosing routed around the back edge of the chassis directly to each caliper.

 The stability team is responsible for the pod-to-track interface, ensuring that the pod stays centered around the I-beam while minimizing friction and eliminating forces or impulses from track irregularities.
 This is accomplished through a combination of wheels, springs, linkages, and damping, which are mounted directly to the chassis.

 The structures team is responsible for designing and manufacturing the pod's chassis, fairing, and additional substructures including the fairing mounts and the battery boxes.